Click below to listen to our Consumerpedia podcast episode on how to buy new windows.

 Obtain several price quotes.
-Our undercover shoppers found big price differences.
-For example, for one window replacement job they received quotes from area companies that ranged from $2,440 to $6,700.
+Our undercover shoppers found big differences when they collected price quotes for different jobs.
+For example, for one window replacement project, prices quoted by area outfits ranged from $2,400 to more than $10,000.